TKOaly/exam-archive-new/README.md

 6. Copy `.env-sample` to `.env`.
 7. Run `docker-compose up` in a terminal to start the database and the local s3 service
 8. Run `npm run watch`
+9. _(OPTIONAL)_ Run `npm run db:seed` if you want to seed the DB with data.
+The dev S3 bucket (Minio) should be seeded with test files automatically, so you just need to run the DB seeds.

 then go to http://localhost:9000

+### Adding more test files

+By default, the local minio s3 is seeded with one PDF and one JPG.
+You can just upload more files, or see `docker/minio.Dockerfile` and `docker/minio-docker-entrypoint.sh` for how to add more files the Minio image we build.
+If you add a file, you can then modify `seeds/exams.js` with the correct file name.
+Make the file an uuidv4 or something.

 ### Seeding database with real data